adaltas/node-nikita/packages/tools/src/repo.coffee.md

           description: """
           Directory storing GPG keys.
           """
+        'source':
+          type: 'string'
+          description: """
+          The source file containing the repository
+          """
         'target':
           type: 'string'
           description: """
           Path of the repository definition file, relative to '/etc/yum.repos.d'.
           """
         'update':
           type: 'boolean'
           default: false
           description: """
           Run yum update enabling only the ids present in repo file.
-Default to false.
           """
         'verify':
           type: 'boolean'
-          default: 'true'
+          default: true
           description: """
           Download the PGP keys if it's enabled in the repo file, keys are by default placed inside "/etc/pki/rpm-gpg" defined by the gpg_dir option and the filename is derivated from the url.
           """
+      oneOf: [
+        {
+          required: ['content']
+        },
+        {
-      required: ['target']
+          required: ['source']
+        }
+      ]

 ## Handler

-    handler = ({config, tools: {log, path, status}}) -> throw Error "Can not specify source and content" if config.source and config.content throw Error "Missing source or content: " unless config.source or config.content
+    handler = ({config, tools: {log, path}}) ->
       # TODO wdavidw 180115, target should be mandatory and not default to the source filename
       config.target ?= path.resolve "/etc/yum.repos.d", path.basename config.source if config.source?
       config.target = path.resolve '/etc/yum.repos.d', config.target